dzhang/tlmarco/readme.txt

 what about AuxLogits layer, should it be included for re-training? we will only re-train layer 7(a,b,c), these are after AuxLogits, so no need to include AuxLogits

-get_weights.py
+extract_weights.py
-extract weights from tensorflow model, into pickle file python -mpickle weights.p > tf_weights.txt
+extract weights from tensorflow model, into individual weight file under weights folder

-convert_weights.py
+load_weights.py
-load weights from pickle, and save it into keras model (h5)
+load weights from weight files, and save it into keras model (h5)

 Second ec2 instance, amazon deep learning AMI, p2xlarge Putty session with tunnel for jupyter